frvaillant/Switch-3-positions/readme.md

 - labels is an array with the three labels from left to right
 - values is array with the three values corresponding to the choices from left to right
 - renderZondeId is the id of the div where to render the switch
-- initVal is the value of the switch when it will be first rendered (optionnal, default 0)
+- initVal is the value of the switch when it will be first rendered (optionnal, default 0, values : 0, 1 or 2)
 - destinationInputId is the id of your input if you allready have one (Optionnal, default null)

 ### Example of use